 Returns the sorted list formed by merging List1, List2 and List3.
 All of List1, List2 and List3 must be sorted prior to evaluating this function.

-'''
+When two elements compare equal, the element from List1, if there is such an element, is picked before the other element, otherwise the element from List2 is picked before the element from List3.

 min(List) -> Min

-'''

-- List = [term()] - Min = term()
+- List = [term()], length(List) > 0 - Min = term()